 Students are not eligible to apply for an appeal if they have been dismissed for more than two cumulative quarters on warning or probation for any performance cause (academic, clinical, or professional behavior) during the student's enrollment.
 Students seeking to appeal any academic, clinical, and/or professional behavior dismissal (including academic/financial aid dismissal, Student Progress and Promotions Committee decisions, and/or Code of Conduct violations) must do so in writing to the Department Chair within three business days of receipt of notification of their dismissal.
 If the student is not satisfied with the decision of the Department Chair, the appeal can proceed to the Assistant Dean of the College of Health Professions within three business days of receipt.
-If the student is not satisfied with that decision, they can appeal to the Dean of the College of Health Professions within three business days of receiving the prior decision.
-The decision of the Dean of the College of Health Professions is final.
+If the student is not satisfied with that decision, they can appeal to the Dean of the College of Health Professions within three business days of receipt.
+If the student is final.
 Please see the Master of Science in Physician Assistant Program Progression Policy in the South University Academic Catalog for more information.